 Mayfield sharp as Browns roll over Lions 35-17

+“I just think he improved every week,” coach Hue Jackson said.
+“I thought tonight, making plays down the field with the ball, the accuracy of the ball.
+Throwing the ball away in some key situations in the scoring zone I thought was huge.
+I think he’s growing every day.”

 With Tyrod Taylor atop the depth chart at quarterback, the Browns are likely to bring Mayfield along slowly.
-But if the rookie doesn’t play again for a while, this was a nice note to finish on before the start of the regular season.
+This was a nice note for the rookie to finish on before the start of the regular season.

+“Came out fast, we set the tone.
+Played well early,” said Mayfield, who made his first start of the preseason.
+“We wanted to stress that, and we made sure of that.”

 Nick Chubb and Matthew Dayes ran for touchdowns for Cleveland in what was generally a battle of backups.